 "There's some good in this world, Mr. Frodo, and it's worth fighting for" -Samwise -Lord of the Rings

-Alexandra is in her fourth year as a company member and second year as a faculty member with Patti Rutland Jazz.
+Alexandra is in her fifth year as a company member and second year as a faculty member with Patti Rutland Jazz.
 At fourteen she began competing and through dedicated training attained many regional and national awards including the 2015 senior elite duo/trio national title with her sister Elizabeth through the Platinum National Dance Competition.
 During the off season, she attended teacher certification classes at Acrobatics Arts and is now qualified as a module one acro teacher.
 She is excited to be working with the PRJ Performance Team this year and hopes to share her love for dance with all the students at the PRJ Dance Center.

 "Our battered suitcases were piled on the sidewalk again; longer ways to go.
 But no matter, the road is life." - Jack Kerouac

-Elizabeth is a fourth year company member and second year instructor at the PRJ Dance Center.
+Elizabeth is a fifth year company member and second year instructor at the PRJ Dance Center.
 She began competing at fourteen and was dedicated to training which resulted in many regional and national awards including the 2015 senior elite duo/trio national title with her sister Alexandra through the Platinum National Dance Competition.
 Over the summer she attended Acrobatic Arts teacher certification classes and is now qualified as a module one acro teacher.
 She looks forward to working with the PRJ Performance Team and sharing her talents with all the students at the PRJ Dance Center.

 “It is the quality of ones convictions that determines success, not the number of followers” Remus Lupin